LaudateCorpus1/Monkey-Theorem/README.md

 ## How to Run

 Clone the repository, make the `monkey.sh` file executable and run it at the prompt.
-It will print randomwor[k|d]s at the prompt.
+It will print random wor[k|d]s at the prompt.

 ## Resources
 - [Wikipedia Infinite monkey theorem](https://en.wikipedia.org/wiki/Infinite_monkey_theorem)